We have said many times that the anaerobic digestion process makes green biogas profitable with a good ROI, but where is the proof of that?

 Here is another green biogas article link to articles on this same subject:

-Anaerobic digestion plant is Green Investment Bank's first
+Anaerobic digestion plant was the Green Investment Bank's first!

 “An anaerobic digestion plant in the North East of England is the first project to receive investment from the newly opened UK Green Investment Bank.”